ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 **NOTE:** You can get the instance ID needed from the command previously used to find the IP Address.

-To get instnance ID: aws ec2 describe-instances --filters "Name=tag:Name,Values=john-cf-ec2"
+To get the instance ID: aws ec2 describe-instances --filters "Name=tag:Name,Values=john-cf-ec2"
 ::

  (python36) [user@aws example]$ aws ec2 stop-instances --instance-ids i-04a49c6770305fefb